zzzprojects/learn-orm/tutorials/dapper-contrib/data-annotation.md

 ## Computed

-You can use computed columns in the database, and decorate your entity with the `[Computed]` attribute to prevent updating its value to the table.
+You can use computed columns in the database and decorate your entity with the `[Computed]` attribute to prevent updating its value to the table.

 ```csharp
 class Author